xrdocs/multicast/_tutorials/tree-sid-coe.md

 ### Root

-From the root node we can get information such as VRFs, traffic-eng configurations, mvpn and segment-routing configurations
+From the root node we can get information such as VRFs, traffic-eng configurations, mvpn and segment-routing configurations.

 **Command:**
 ```